-Description Capability CL Policy Comments Allow V Enable SO can configure the policy to enable or disable the availability of non-FIPS algorithms Non-FIPS algorithms Allow Х Disable at the time the cryptographic module is initialized. available Disallow Disable The cryptographic module must operate using FIPS-approved algorithms only.
-Must be disabled in FIPS mode Allow Enable SO can configure the policy to enable or disable the use of passwords without trusted Password authentication Allow Disable path for authentication.
-Tassword dathernication Disallow х Disable The cryptographic module must operate using the trusted path and module-generated secrets for authentication.
-Allow х Enable SO can configure the policy to enable or disable the use of the trusted path and Trusted path Allow ^ Disable module-generated secrets for authentication. authentication Disallow Disable The cryptographic module must operate using passwords without trusted path for authentication.
-Allow х Enable The cryptographic module can use Remote PED for Trusted Path authentication.
-Allowed in Trusted Path authentication only.
-Remote PED Operations Allow ^ Disable Disallow Disable The cryptographic module cannot use remote PED for Trusted Path authentication.
-Allow X Enable SO can configure the policy to enable or disable the availability of the cloning function Cloning Allow ^ Disable for the cryptographic module as a whole.
-Disallow Disable The cryptographic module must operate without cloning.
-Allow Enable SO can configure the policy to enable or disable the availability of the masking function Masking Allow Disable for the cryptographic module as a whole.
-Disallow X Disable The cryptographic module must operate without masking.
-Allow х Enable SO can configure the policy to enable or disable the availability of the unmasking Unmasking Allow ^ Disable function for the cryptographic module as a whole.
-Disallow Disable The cryptographic module must operate without unmasking.
-Allow Enable SO can configure the policy to enable or disable the availability of Korean algorithms Korean algorithms Allow Disable for the cryptographic module as a whole.
-Disallow Х Disable The cryptographic module must operate without Korean algorithms.
-Partition reset Allow х Enable SO can configure the policy to enable a partition to be reset if it is locked as a result of T di didon reset Allow ^ Disable exceeding the maximum number of failed login attempts.
+Description Capability CKE CL Policy Comments Allow х х Enable SO can configure the policy to enable or disable the availability of non-FIPS Non-FIPS algorithms Allow ^ ^ Disable algorithms at the time the cryptographic module is initialized. available Disallow Disable The cryptographic module must operate using FIPS-approved algorithms only.
+Must be disabled in FIPS mode Allow Enable SO can configure the policy to enable or disable the use of passwords without trusted path for authentication.
+Password authentication Allow Disable Disallow х х Disable The cryptographic module must operate using the trusted path and module-generated secrets for authentication.
+Allow х x Enable SO can configure the policy to enable or disable the use of the trusted path and Trusted path Allow ^ Disable module-generated secrets for authentication. authentication Disallow Disable The cryptographic module must operate using passwords without trusted path for authentication.8 Remote PED Operations Allow х х Enable The cryptographic module can use Remote PED for Trusted Path Nemote FLD Operations Allow ۸ Χ Disable authentication.
+9 Allowed in Trusted Path authentication only.

+9 Enabled in the Trusted Path configuration.
+Operator can connect the cryptographic module to a Remote PED using Command Line Interface (CLI) commands.